ahmddbilall/Daawa/README.md

 ---

 ## 🔒 Security & Privacy
-Daawa is designed with strict data privacy in mind.
+Dawa is designed with strict data privacy in mind.
 Because the models (Whisper and Gemma) run entirely on the local machine, **no patient data, images, or audio recordings ever leave the device.** There are no analytics trackers, no cloud API calls, and no external databases.

 ## 🤝 Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request to improve translations, optimize local inference times, or add support for smaller LLMs.

 ## 📜 Disclaimer
-**Daawa is an AI-powered assistant and can make mistakes.** It is designed to *support* community health workers, not replace professional medical diagnosis.
+**Dawa is an AI-powered assistant and can make mistakes.** It is designed to *support* community health workers, not replace professional medical diagnosis.
 Always consult a healthcare professional for critical emergencies.